-- Brainstem Function – The C1 and C2 vertebrae protect the brainstem where it meets the spinal cord.
+The C1 and C2 vertebrae protect the brainstem where it meets the spinal cord.
 This is the freeway for communication throughout the body.
-If a misalignment causes pressure, this can lead to CNS issues and potentially central sensitization.
+Misalignment in this area causes pressure; hence, CNS issues and central sensitization occur.

-- Vertebral Blood Flow – The cervical vertebrae play a key role in facilitating blood flow via the vertebral foramen.
-These openings only exist in the upper cervical vertebrae and provide a means for the vertebral arteries to provide the brain with blood and oxygen.
+The cervical vertebrae play a key role in facilitating blood flow via the vertebral foramen.
+These openings provide a means for the vertebral arteries to give the brain with blood and oxygen.
 A misalignment can inhibit this proper blood flow.
 Reduced blood flow to the part of the brain that provides a response to pain has been noted in fibromyalgia patients.

-- Cerebrospinal Fluid Drainage – Using an upright MRI, researchers have noted that upper cervical misalignments can lead to reduced cerebrospinal fluid (CSF) drainage.
-The result can be pooling of CSF and increased intracranial The same research revealed that correcting the misalignment can reduce the pooling and the pressure that it causes.
+Researchers have noted that upper cervical misalignments can lead to reduced cerebrospinal fluid (CSF) drainage.
+The result can be pooling of CSF and increased intracranial pressure.
+The same research revealed that correcting the misalignment can reduce the pooling and the pressure that it causes.

-An interesting case was presented in the Journal of Upper Cervical Chiropractic Research.
-It was about a 45-year-old female who had fibromyalgia.
-She complained of migraine headaches, pain throughout her back, neck pain, sciatica, depression, duodenal ulcer, numbness in her fingers, and right knee pain.
+An interesting case study observed a 45-year-old female who had fibromyalgia.
+She complained of migraine headaches, back pain, neck pain, sciatica, depression, duodenal ulcer, numbness in her fingers, and right knee pain.

-Her history revealed that when she was 15 years old, she had a traumatic head injury from diving into a shallow pool.
+She had a traumatic head injury from diving into a shallow pool when she was 15 years old.
 Over the next 25 years, she was in a total of 10 car accidents.
 Her doctor diagnosed her with fibromyalgia.
-She endured another injury five years later, falling down a flight of stairs.
-This increased her pain.

 She found temporary relief over a 12-year period by seeing general chiropractors.
-However, she was still in pain and suffering from depression.
-She was prescribed Flexeril, Soma, and Vicodin.
+However, she was still in pain, suffering from depression, and was prescribed Flexeril, Soma, and Vicodin.
 It was impossible for her to climb stairs, walk more than 20 feet, or swim.
 She ended up using a wheelchair to help her complete her daily tasks and conserve energy.

 The above-mentioned patient sought out the care of an upper cervical chiropractor.
 Here are her results:

-At her fifth evaluation, six months later, her knee pain had gone away.
-She reported no longer needing to use a wheelchair.
-She was able to do house and yard work, and she could swim, stand for long periods of time, and walk distances without the aid of medication.
+Even more, she reported no longer needing to use a wheelchair.
+Now she was able to do house and yard work.
+Most noteworthy, she could swim, stand for long periods of time, and walk distances without the aid of medication.

 This shows how helpful seeking the care of an upper cervical chiropractor can be.
 But can fibromyalgia really be completely reversed?

-An even more telling case study was conducted with a 32-year-old woman whose fibromyalgia was causing severe pain and fatigue as well as depression.
-Chiropractic care began two years after the onset of the condition.
+An even more telling case study was conducted with a 32-year-old woman whose fibromyalgia was causing severe pain, fatigue, and depression.
+Upper cervical chiropractic care began two years after the onset of the condition.

-At the end of just six months, the patient reported that her fibromyalgia symptoms had completely resolved!
+As a result, the patient reported that her fibromyalgia symptoms had completely resolved after just six months!

-- Gentle Adjustments – Upper cervical chiropractic methods involve low-force corrections, either performed by hand or by chiropractic instruments.
-These gentle adjustments produce long-lasting results and give the body the time in needs to heal.
-There is no popping, twisting, or forcing of the spine as in general chiropractic, which patients with chronic pain conditions often appreciate.
+Low-force corrections by hand or by special instruments are performed.
+These gentle adjustments produce long-lasting results and give the body the time it needs to heal.
+Also, there is no popping, twisting, or forcing of the spine.

-- Precision Adjustments – Upper cervical chiropractors use a combination of modern diagnostic imaging and physical examination to provide an extremely precise measurement of the degree of misalignment.
-This allows for a more precise adjustment that is, once again, both gentle and long-lasting.
+Upper cervical chiropractors use a combination of modern diagnostic imaging and physical examination to provide an extremely precise measurement of the degree of misalignment.
+As a result, this allows for a more precise adjustment.

-- As-Needed Adjustments – Because adjustments are precise and long-lasting, many patients find that they can gradually go longer and longer between visits.
-Adjustments are only provided as-needed, so once your atlas and axis begin to hold, you can get checked less frequently.
-This makes upper cervical chiropractic a cost-effective form of care – something very welcome to fibromyalgia patients who are often used to spending a fortune out-of-pocket for care.
+Many patients find that they can gradually go longer and longer between visits.
+First of all, upper cervical chiropractors only provide adjustments as needed.
+So, once your atlas and axis begin to hold, you can get checked less frequently.
+Also, upper cervical chiropractic is a cost-effective approach for fibromyalgia patients who frequently spend a fortune for care.

-Yes, upper cervical chiropractic care may be the low-force, precise, and cost-effective care that you have been searching for.
-Why not call a practitioner near you to schedule an evaluation?
+Finally, upper cervical chiropractic care may be the low-force, precise, and cost-effective care that you have been searching for.
+Call a practitioner near you to schedule an evaluation.
 You may be a gentle adjustment away from starting down the path to better overall health and improved quality of life.